skycrossman/bayrationality/index.md

 ---
 layout: page
 title: Bay Rationality
-tagline: Welcome to the Bayesian Area.
+tagline: Welcome to the Baysian Area.
 description: An index of rationalist groups in the Californian Bay Area
 ---